-On March 7, 2013, the Violence Against Women Reauthorization Act of 2013 (VAWA) (Public Law 113-14) was signed into law.
+On March 7, 2013, the Violence Against Women Reauthorization Act of 2013 (VAWA) (Public Law 11314) was signed into law.
 VAWA includes amendments to the Clery Act.
 These changes require institutions to disclose statistics, policies and programs related to dating violence, domestic violence, sexual assault and stalking, among other changes.

-The Hennepin Technical College Campus Security Office is recognized as the primary campus department responsible for providing security services for students, faculty, staff and campus visitors.
+The Hennepin Technical College Public Safety office is recognized as the primary campus department responsible for providing security services for students, faculty, staff and campus visitors.
 The department is comprised of fulltime professional and part-time paraprofessional officers.
-Campus Security officers are NOT licensed police officers and do not possess the power of arrest as defined by Minnesota State Statute, but have been granted the authority by the Institution's President to enforce institution policy, which is not inconsistent with federal, state or local law, and to make citizens arrests when necessary.
+Public Safety Officers are NOT licensed police officers and do not possess the power of arrest as defined by Minnesota State Statute, but have been granted the authority by the institution's president to enforce institution policy, which is not inconsistent with federal, state or local law, and to make citizen's arrests when necessary.

-The Brooklyn Park and Eden Prairie Police Departments provide fully licensed police protection for Hennepin Technical College.
-The Campus Security Office has developed a working relationship with both Police Departments that allows for immediate response to all crimes, emergencies, or requests for service generated by the campus.
+The Brooklyn Park and Eden Prairie Police Departments provides fully licensed police protection for each respective Hennepin Technical College campus.
+The Hennepin Technical College Public Safety office has developed a working relationship with each police department that allows for immediate response to all crimes, emergencies, or requests for service generated by the campus.

-The Hennepin Technical College Campus Security office compiles all required information and statistics for this report.
+The Hennepin Technical College Public Safety office compiles all required information and statistics for this report.
 Statistics are collected using incident reports and from other reporting authorities including, but not limited to, local law enforcement agencies and officials of Hennepin Technical College who have significant responsibility for student and campus activities.
-These college officials, known as Campus Security Authorities, include individuals in various departments.
-See page 16 for the complete CSA list.
+These college officials, known as Campus Security Authorities, are listed in full on page 18.

-It is the policy of Hennepin Technical College to report all criminal activity to the Brooklyn Park or Eden Prairie Police Departments by reporting incidents directly to their office or to the Campus Security Office.
-All crimes or potential crimes that are reported to the Campus Security office will be forwarded to the Brooklyn Park/Eden Prairie Police Departments.
-It is also Hennepin Technical College's position that all campus community members are responsible for reporting any criminal activity they become aware of to the Campus Security office (located in H101 - adjacent to each lobby Reception desk.
+It is the policy of Hennepin Technical College to report all criminal activity to the Brooklyn Park/Eden Prairie Police Departments by reporting incidents directly to their office or to the college Public Safety office.
+All crimes or potential crimes that are reported to the college Public Safety office will be forwarded to the Brooklyn Park/Eden Prairie Police Departments.
+It is also Hennepin Technical College's position that all campus community members are responsible for reporting any criminal activity they become aware of to the college Public Safety office, or the or Brooklyn Park/Eden Prairie Police Departments or 911.

+Brooklyn Park Campus

+Eden Prairie Campus

-Brooklyn Park CampusEden Prairie Campus4141 - from any campus phone5151-from any campus phone763-488-2655 Security desk phone952-995-1433 Security desk phone
+4141 - from any campus phone 763-488-2655 Public Safety desk phone 5151-from any campus phone 952-995-1433 Public Safety desk phone